junxit/us-congress-bills-113/metadata.md

 - 2014-07-14 — Mr. Smith (TX) moved to suspend the rules and pass the bill, as amended.
 - 2014-07-14 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6144-6145)
 - 2014-07-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6144-6145)
+- 2014-07-15 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.